 The Owenites proposed a revision of morality entirely separate from any god or creed, shaped instead by a love of humanity and a desire for social improvement.
 The movement’s periodical, The New Moral World, proclaimed ‘the sciences of human nature and of society, and, as a corollary, the science by which a superior character may be imparted to every child brought into existence’ as the intellectual foundations of a new vision.
 This would allow the masses to disregard ‘all sectarian creeds and superstitious mummeries’, encouraging instead ‘the constant practice of promoting the happiness of every man, woman and child, and regarding with a merciful disposition everything that has life.’

-Martin spoke, debated, agitated and wrote in favour of social reform and gender equality, becoming ‘notorious for her knockabout style of free-thought polemic and… hostility to conventional Christian views on women and marriage.’
+Martin spoke, debated, agitated and wrote in favour of social reform and gender equality, becoming ‘notorious for her knockabout style of free-thought polemic and… hostility to conventional Christian views on women and marriage’ (Taylor).
 Armed with an exacting knowledge of the Bible, she became a fierce critic of religion.
 Her challenge was not merely to its spokesmen and interpreters, but to the truth of the Bible itself.
 She revelled in pointing out its inconsistencies, and refuted its messages on feminist grounds.
-Similarly to others, like Eliza Sharples, Martin challenged the doctrine of original sin, ‘rejecting the equation of femininity with innate sinfulness and depravity’.
+Similarly to others, like freethinking lecturer Eliza Sharples (1803–1852), Martin challenged the doctrine of original sin, and argued equity for women.
 Her brand of atheism, viewed as especially provocative, landed Martin in court more than once, and drew criticism from within her own party as well as from without.

 In addition to these conflicts, Martin had to cope with raising her daughters alone, on only the salary afforded to her from the Owenite central board.
 Eventually, she withdrew from lecturing, though remained committed to the service of others.
 Retraining as a midwife, she lived with her partner Joshua Hopkins, who adopted her name.
 Though rejected from hospital positions on account of her atheism, she practised privately from 1847 until her death at the age of just 39 in 1851.
 In the course of these years, she also advocated for women’s right to be trained in obstetrics and gynaecology, and to have access to factual information about their own bodies and health.
 For this cause, she continued to lecture and to write, setting these rights, once more, in direct opposition to any religious indoctrination that might challenge them: